mratsim/weave/rfcs/multithreading_apis.md

 Procs that are spawned MUST NOT throw an exception.
 They MAY throw `Defect` which would end the program.
 Exceptions MUST be trapped by `try/except` blocks and converted to another form of error handling such as status codes, error codes or `Result[T, E]` type.

-Threadpool and task parallelism libraries SHOULD document that constraint to end users and SHOULD enforce tht constraint with the effect system.
+Threadpool and task parallelism libraries SHOULD document that constraint to end users and SHOULD enforce that constraint with the effect system.

 Note: even assuming C++ exceptions, or exceptions that don't use the heap or a GC without thread-local heap, exceptions work by unwinding the stack.
 As each thread has its own stack, you cannot catch exceptions thrown in a thread in another.